Heallreaf 3: An Exhibition of Contemporary Tapestry

-Are We Artists Now? opens in the Main Gallery in conjunction with Ocular in the Project Space, both part of the same city-wide photography festival, GEN23.
-As always, there will be a donations bar with ales from local brewery Pheasantry.
+Heallreaf 3 opens in the Main Gallery and the Project Space.
+As always there will be a donations bar with ales from local brewery, Pheasantry.

 Free Entry: Everyone Welcome